microsoft/WindowsAppSDK/specs/README.md

 This directory contains archived and in-progress spec documents for APIs in Project Reunion.

-Documents in this directory are used as part of a feature and API reiview for features in development and are not intended to be final developer documentation.
+Documents in this directory are used as part of a feature and API review for features in development and are not intended to be final developer documentation.